Social Security Disability approval

 What Happens After Social Security Disability Approval?

-For many Social Security disability insurance (SSDI) applicants, the claim process can be challenging.
-But upon receiving your Social Security disability approval, it’s important to have a good understanding of next steps.
-From knowing when your benefits will begin to knowing what types of medical coverage you may receive, having an idea of what to expect after you are approved is important.
+Important: We updated this article in April 2023 to make sure all info below is both current and correct.
+For many people who apply for Social Security disability insurance (SSDI) benefits, the claim process can be difficult.
+But after your Social Security disability approval, it’s important to have a good understanding of next steps.
+From knowing when your benefits will begin to what types of medical insurance you may receive, having an idea of what to expect is important.

 After Social Security Disability Approval, When Do Payments Begin?

-According to the Social Security Administration, claimants who win Social Security disability approval get their first payment during the sixth full month after the date their disability began.
-For example, if your disability started on June 1, you should get your first check in December – six full months after the condition’s onset.
+According to the Social Security Administration, people who win Social Security disability approval get their first payment during the sixth full month after their health problem(s) began.
+For example: If your doctor says you have breast cancer on June 1, you should get your award letter no sooner than December 1.
+That’s because December 1 is six full months after your medical records show your condition started.

 Keep in mind that Social Security disability approval means that benefits are paid the following month.
-So, you won’t receive your December disability benefits until the following January.
+So, you won’t receive your December benefits payment until the following January.

 How Much Should I Expect From the SSA After My Social Security Disability Approval?